Getting finances in order – whether that’s saving money or paying down debt – is one of the most common New Year’s resolutions each year.

 Start by making a list of all your home and living expenses.
 Some amounts are fixed while others fluctuate over the year, so be thorough and calculate averages when appropriate (like for utilities).
 Be sure to include expenses like:

-To keep track of your expenses and spending, try documenting them in a simple Google Sheet.
+To keep track of your expenses and spending, try documenting them in a simple spreadsheet.
 It’s easy to update from your computer or smartphone.

 You can also check out some apps that beautifully display your budget and track your spending.
-Mint categorizes transactions from linked cards and accounts in a budget you can customize, and You Need a Budget is great for type-A personalities who want to give every dollar a specific job.
+A good budgeting app categorizes transactions from linked cards and accounts in a budget you can customize – particularly helpful for type A personalities who want to give every dollar a specific job.

 And if analog is your style, a handwritten budget is completely fine!
 Just keep it in a place you can easily access and consider making a copy.